 EU COVID Certificate boosts Europeans’ travel sentiment

-In response to the pandemic, EU countries showed a strong sense of solidarity by agreeing on a coordinated approach to the restriction of free movement across the region, including the adoption of a common framework for possible measures for travellers.
+In response to the pandemic, EU countries showed a strong sense of solidarity by agreeing on a coordinated approach to the restriction of free movement across the region, including the adoption of a common framework for possible measures for travelers.
 While many Schengen countries have already reopened to varying degrees under the recommendations, the recently introduced EU Digital COVID Certificate (EUDCC) is forecast to further accelerate travel across the region this summer.

 New research by the European Travel Commission (ETC) reveals that the introduction of the certificate has been well received among Europeans, with 57% of survey respondents indicating a positive sentiment.
-This aligns with our own research that shows travel optimism goes hand in hand with health and safety considerations, with 69% of global travellers willing to provide a negative COVID-19 test before travelling, and 59% willing to download an app for COVID-19 tracing.
+This aligns with our own research that shows travel optimism goes hand in hand with health and safety considerations, with 69% of global travelers willing to provide a negative COVID-19 test before traveling, and 59% willing to download an app for COVID-19 tracing.

 Additionally, the ETC research revealed that European travelers have their sights set on summer, with 31% planning to travel during June and July and 41% during August and September.
 With behavior on our platform echoing this sentiment—and more than one-third of our searches now for summer months—this season is set to be a promising one for our European partners.

 - At Booking.com, we see it as our responsibility to help catalyze a faster recovery and drive business to you, our partners.

 - To help rebuild our industry, we’re announcing a significant financial commitment to stimulate travel demand in Europe

 - Starting July 1, we’ll offer a 10% travel credit (up to €200) to EU travelers who book by the end of August